|

 MIG Welding Patent emphasizing the need for Laminar shielding gas flow, Meredith states that the shape of the end of his TIG torch

-is designed to prevent oxygen (meaning air intrusion) from being drawn into
+is designed to prevent oxygen (referring to air intrusion) from being drawn into

 the arc by the Helium outflow.
 From a review of other devices shown in